Becoming an association member is easy! You can become a part of

 Yes, candidates must register for the Annual Meeting in order to

-participate in events such as the Career Fair and to have
+participate in events and to have

 interviews scheduled with participating employers.

 Camp registration typically opens in September.
 Emails will be

 sent to AAA Members announcing when registration formally opens.

 Yes, there are awards presented by both the AAA and by the